 Recent studies have found that the Covid-19 virus may also lead to stuttering in some people as well as triggering other neurological changes.
 It is thought that this virus and the chronic inflammation and oxidative stress it can cause, may compromise the blood brain barrier and may affect a child or adult neurologically.

-If the stuttering is infection mediated, then it is important to work on the underlying immunity and inflammation through dietary changes and targeted supplements as well as seeking medical support.
+If the stuttering is infection mediated, then it is important to work on the underlying immune system and inflammation through dietary changes and targeted supplements as well as seeking medical support.

 Another immune factor to take into consideration is ear infections (otitis media) which can affect hearing as well as well as intelligible speech.
 Working on a child’s underlying immunity can help to prevent ear infections and this may help to clear the eustachian tubes.
 Sometimes undetected food allergies or sensitivities can also lead to “glue ear” and a tendency to ear infections.
 Some people report that cranial osteopathy can help with a child’s aural health, especially if they are prone to ear infections or glue ear.

-Vitamin B1 is also an important nutrient where low levels have been associated with stuttering.
+Vitamin B1 or thiamine is also an important nutrient where low levels have been associated with stuttering.
+It helps overall with neurological development as well as helping carbohydrate to be metabolised well.
 Vitamin B1 is found in wholegrains, meat, fish, poultry, eggs, milk and other dairy, green veggies and beetroot and pulses.
 It can also be supplemented for a few months to help a child catch up as it only added in small amounts in some kids’ foods like cereals and baby porridge.

-Acetylcholine is an important brain food for overall mood, learning, short term memory and motivation.
-Dietary sources of choline include liver, eggs, sunflower seeds and peanut butter as well as silken tofu.
+Acetylcholine is an important brain neurotransmitter for overall mood, learning, short term memory and motivation and is also important for speech development.
+Dietary sources of choline that helps to make acetylcholine include liver, eggs, sunflower seeds and peanut butter as well as silken tofu.
 Our gut bacteria also play a role and lactobacillus strains are the building blocks for making acetylcholine.
 This is one of the reasons why live yoghurt and kefir are so important and might be why dairy-free kids often seem to be a bit slower in their speech development and learning.

-Omega 3 from oily fish, such as salmon, sardines, mackerel and shellfish as well as walnuts, chia, flax and hemp is a well-researched essential fatty acid which helps with general overall development including speech and language.
+Omega 3 from oily fish, such as salmon, sardines, mackerel and shellfish as well as walnuts, chia, flax and hemp is a well-researched essential fatty acid which helps with general overall neurodevelopment including acquiring speech and language skills.
 Anecdotal stories say that this has helped quite a bit with stuttering and is worth pursuing as it is such important brain food, and also helps with eye development.
 If your child does not eat much or any oily fish, then it would be prudent to trial 3-6 months of a good quality omega 3 fish oil.

 I hope that these tips help your little one with their speech and language development.
-Everyone is different and the underlying causes of speech delay and stuttering are complex.
-However, nutrition is a key area to look at if your child is struggling with their speech and communication.
-Since you need to feed your child at least three times a day anyway, these tips can easily be incorporated into your daily lives.
-If you would like to investigate this further then do be in touch with my paediatric nutritional therapy team.
+Every child is different and the underlying causes of speech delay and stuttering are complex.
+However, nutrition is a key area to look at if your child is struggling with their speech and communication in any way, and it can be helpful to run some nutrition tests to check for deficiencies.
+Since you need to feed your child at least three times a day anyway, at the very least these dietary tips can easily be incorporated into your daily lives.
+If you would like to investigate testing and supplementation further then do be in touch with my paediatric nutritional therapy team.

 References